Procurement Optimization 2026: 8 Levers to Protect Margin

 5. Sourcing Optimization (Mathematical)

-When to use it: Multi-lane freight, networked logistics, packaging mixes, or any category where you’re splitting awards across multiple suppliers with capacity constraints, regional requirements, or service-level tiers.
-Leading sourcing suites from providers like Keelvar and Coupa build this capability directly into their platforms (Keelvar).
+When to use it: Multi lane freight, networked logistics, packaging mixes, or any category where you’re splitting awards across multiple suppliers with capacity constraints, regional requirements, or service level tiers.
+Leading sourcing suites from providers like Keelvar and Coupa build this capability directly into their platforms.

 When you don’t need it: Standard categories with few suppliers and straightforward requirements.
-A well-run RFQ process handles those fine.
+A well run RFQ process handles those fine.
+To understand where sourcing optimization fits relative to broader procurement activity, see strategic sourcing vs procurement.

-Practitioners on Reddit highlight that many teams still hand-key RFQs and suffer from approval “spaghetti,” with cycle times measured in weeks rather than hours.
-Basic workflow fixes, like automating routing rules and pre-approving low-risk purchases, deliver outsized improvements (Reddit discussion).
+Practitioners on Reddit highlight that many teams still hand key RFQs and suffer from approval “spaghetti,” with cycle times measured in weeks rather than hours.
+Basic workflow fixes, like automating routing rules and pre approving low risk purchases, deliver outsized improvements.

 7. Supplier Consolidation and Specification Rationalization